- The Bad Image error arises due to inaccessible DLL files, which can get corrupted or go missing for various reasons.

 - Right-click the DLL specified within the Bad Image error and select Copy.

-- Select the DLL file on your USB drive within File Explorer.
+- Right-click the DLL file on your USB drive within File Explorer and select Copy again.

-- Then select to move the DLL file to one of these folders:
+- Then paste the DLL file to one of these folders:

 - If a Replace or Skip Files window opens, select the Replace the file in the destination option.

-- To register the DLL, open the Command Prompt as an administrator (outlined within resolution two).
+- To register the DLL, open the Command Prompt as an administrator (outlined in Solution 1).

-- Enter this command with a real DLL filename included and press Return:
+- Enter this command with an actual DLL filename included and press Enter:

 Scan any downloaded DLL with an antivirus utility.
 Back up the original DLL file before replacing it with an alternative.

-The above resolutions will most likely fix the Bad Image DLL error for the majority of users.
+So, now you know how to fix the Bad Image error in Windows 7, 8, and 10.
 The last resort resolution is to reinstall or reset Windows.